 Handling Conflict Resolution

-• Open communication and mediation.
+• Open communication and mediation options.

-• Formal complaint and appeal processes.
+• Formal complaint and appeals processes.

-• Alternative dispute resolution (ADR) mechanisms.
+• Alternative dispute resolution mechanisms.

 Encouraging Resident Involvement

-• Creating volunteer committees for various initiatives.
+• Creating committees and social initiatives.

 Best Practices for Strong Community Governance